 The FHU Dual Enrollment office will coordinate with your school and develop a list of courses that will be available at your school.
 Our online classes are also open to DE students.
 Each semester, we will have an orientation meeting at your school that includes registration for the following term.
-At this meeting, you will complete the forms necessary for registration and receive information about books and other important course materials.
+At this meeting, you will complete the forms necessary for registration and receive information about the TN DEG, books, and other important course materials.